ostdotcom/website-docupony/platform/api/source/index.html.md

 # Price Point
-Price point API is used to get the conversion rate between OST and USD.
-They can use [token information](/platform/docs/api/#get-token) to get the conversion rate between thier brand token and OST.
+Price point API is used to get the conversion rate between Base Token ERC 20 and fiat currency.
+They can use [token information](/platform/docs/api/#get-token) to get the conversion rate between thier brand token and Base Token.
 So essentially client company can calculate conversion rate between brand token and USD.
 Now they can use this information to perform [directTransfer](/platform/docs/api/#execute-a-transaction)  transactions.

 ## Price Point Object